JoeStrout/minimicro-sysdisk/ROADMAP.md

   - preview of images, sounds, and text files
   - launch of program files
 - ☐ /sys/demo/minitracker: a music player for MOD files (based on [this](https://github.com/JoeStrout/minitracker))
+- ☐ /sys/demo/synth: an editor for synthesized sounds
+- ☐ /sys/demo/TD: a tower defense game
 - ☐ /sys/data/music: contains several MOD files for use with minitracker
 - ☐ /sys/data/dailyPractice: loads challenges from [here](https://github.com/JoeStrout/daily-miniscript) and keeps track (in /usr/data) of which ones you've completed
 - ☑︎ /sys/fonts folder of built-in fonts